 In reality, anxiety symptoms and anxiety disorders are actually quite common.
-In fact, one in five people will experience an anxiety disorder at some point in their lives, and everyone experiences anxiety symptoms every once in a while.
+In fact, one in five people will experience an anxiety disorder at some point in their lives, and everyone experiences anxiety.

-If you’re struggling with anxiety symptoms it’s important to know that help is available.
+If you’re struggling with symptoms of anxiety, itโs important to know that help is available.
 When mental health issues become too much to handle alone, not everyone knows where or when to see a psychiatrist.
 Here are 11 benefits of seeing a psychiatrist for fear, stress, and anxiety:

 1) A Psychiatrist Can Help You Understand Your Anxiety Symptoms

 There are several types of anxiety conditions, all with different types of treatments.
-In order to understand them, it’s important to work with a professional who can help you understand the root of your anxiety and how to best manage it.
+To understand them, itโs important to work with a professional who can help you understand the root of your anxiety and how to manage it best.

 2) A Psychiatrist Can Help You Identify Your Triggers